 Finally, all WordPress websites make use of HyperText Markup Language or HTML.
 This language has been the basis of websites since the advent of the World Wide Web.

 There are several sources of help available on the World Wide Web for WordPress Development questions and your first stop should be the developer documentation located at the WordPress Codex.
 Your first step should be to familiarize yourself with this tool and use it.
-You can find information on any topic easily to include plugins, themes, coding standards as well as a complete function reference.
+You can find information on any topic easily including plugins, themes, coding standards as well as a complete function reference.
 Everything you would want to know about posts, pages, custom post types, taxonomies, categories, hooks, actions and more are right at your fingertips.

 The second place you can look for help is the support forum located at WordPress.org and is staffed by volunteer moderators that will endeavor to find your answers to your pressing questions.
 Many people, myself included review questions daily and try to answer them for people who want to learn more about WordPress Development.
 While these are excellent tools to gain help there are a few things that can make your quest for help easier.